yorsh87/nicp/README.md

 clouds taking into account each point and its local features of the surface: normals and curvature.
 This method adopt a line of sight criterion to find the corresponding points between the two clouds to register.
-This, togheter with the efficient algorithms and data structures used by NICP, increase the speed of the method allowing real-time computation.
+This, together with the efficient algorithms and data structures used by NICP, increase the speed of the method allowing real-time computation.
 NICP solves the alignment problem by casting a least squares formulation that